fvm-project/fvm/README.md

 ## How it works

-fvm provides a function called `defnode` for defining AST nodes with the following signature:
+fvm provides a function called `defnode` for defining instruction nodes with the following signature:

 ```clojure
 (fvm/defnode <node-type> <opts> <handler-fn>)